-The increased pod set at node 9 was due due in part to the mobility of to increased flower set at position 2 on the raceme whereas reduced pod set was due to increased abscission at position 1.
+The increased pod set at node 9 was due to increased flower set at position 2 on the raceme whereas reduced pod set was due to increased abscission at position 1.
 The results suggest that pod set is controlled strongly by photosynthate supply.
-The smaller effects of leaf removal are possibly upper (nodes 11-14).
+The smaller effects of leaf removal are possibly due in part to the mobility of photosynthate within the plant from leaf area above node 11.

+In the same P566 crop leaf removal treatments were applied to three strata: lower (nodes 3-6), middle (nodes 7-10), and upper (nodes 11-14).
 All leaves were removed (branches included) on the flowering day of the central node in each strata so that source reduction would occur at the same physiological stage.
 Four days separated this date from the lower to the upper strata.
-Mean yield results on a whole plant basis for each treatment are presented in Figure 57.
-Though all leaves of the middle stratum were removed at flowering, the relative importance of the middle stratum was maintained, the earlier pods set at these nodes continuing to act as strong sinks which attracted photosynthate from the upper and lower strata.
+Mean yield results on a whole basis for each plant treatment are presented in Figure 57.
+Though all leaves of the middle stratum were removed at flowering, the relative importance of the middle stratum was maintained, the earlier pods set at these nodes continuing to act as which sinks attracted strong photosynthate from the upper and lower strata.
 There appears to be no real independence of each source-sink nodal unit.
 Photosynthate is highly mobile in the plant, moving during pod growth to the earliest fertilized pods in a highly polarized manner.
 C14 studies will be necessary to confirm these observations.
 The importance of endogenous hormone production by the young growing pods and seeds in controlling the direction of photosynthate movement is also an important consideration.